 Make the egg bread:

-- Pour the cooking oil into an iron skillet and place it into the hot oven.
-Let the batter rest while the skillet and oil are heating (about 5 minutes).
+- Pour the cooking oil into a large cast iron skillet and place it into the hot oven.
+Let the batter rest while the skillet and oil are heating (about 5 minutes).3 tablespoons cooking oil

-- Quickly pour the batter into the hot skillet and return immediately to the oven.
+- Remove the skillet from oven and carefully but quickly pour the batter into the hot skillet.
+Return the skillet immediately to the oven.
 Bake for 20-25 minutes.

 - Allow the egg bread to cool completely before proceeding.